 Oxycodone Street Names

-Oxycodone, a semisynthetic derivative of opium, has been manufactured in the United States since the late 1930s.
+Oxycodone is a semisynthetic derivative of opium.
+This medication has been manufactured in the United States since the late 1930s.
 As a semisynthetic opium derivative, oxycodone produces effects similar to morphine and codeine.

-Oxycodone amounts vary from drug to drug with some drugs producing stronger effects than others.
-Most all oxcodone-derived medications produce slow-acting effects that can relieve pain symptoms for up to four hours or more.
-Multiple oxycodone street names exist for the most popular types, such as OxyContin and Percodan.
+Oxycodone amounts vary from drug to drug, with some drugs producing stronger effects than others.
+Most of these medications produce slow-acting effects that can relieve pain symptoms for up to four hours or more.

 Help Is Available - Call Today